April 2024 / October 2024

 Detailed day by day description

-The tour is flexible so you can tailor it to suit your needs.
-By clicking ‘Quote or Book’, you will have an option to choose your start and end date and destinations within the tour parameters.
-As these tours allow for such flexibility, the same people, tour guides or drivers may not be on your entire journey.
+The tour offers flexibility, allowing you to customize it to your preferences.
+By clicking 'Quote or Book,' you will have the choice to select your desired start and end dates and destinations within the tour's defined parameters.
+Given this flexibility, it's important to note that the same people, tour guides or drivers may not be on your entire journey.

 Scenery: Picturesque countryside with hills and woods.

 07:30 hrs - London –Departure-.
 We cross the city and travel towards the north of England.
 Attractive countryside in the English countryside.

 10:00 hrs - Cambridge –Arrival-.
 We have time to admire the beautiful main colleges and have lunch.

 12:30 hrs - Cambridge –Departure-.
 We continue our journey towards the north, with views over agricultural fields and Sherwood Forest, former home of the legendary Robin Hood.

 15:30 hrs - York –Arrival-.
 Passing along the walls that date to Roman times, we walk towards the cathedral.
 Time to stroll around its lively shopping streets.

 17:30 hrs - York -Departure- We continue our journey northwards.